What is Contract Common Law Doctrine? Understanding the Mirror Image Rule and Other Basics

 The caveat emptor rule in contract law makes it a buyer’s responsibility to understand their risk, rights, and any particular regulations around a sale.

-Essentially, a buyer is responsible for their decisions, and they must make sure the terms are good for them before they agree to the terms—even if the terms ultimately do not unfold in the buyer’s best interest down the line.
+Essentially, a buyer is responsible for their decisions, and they must make sure the terms are good for them before they sign the contract — even if the terms ultimately do not unfold in the buyer’s best interest down the line.

 Caveat emptor means that it falls on the buyer to determine whether a purchase is suitable for them.
 While some actions and regulations may override the caveat emptor rule, and it’s always best to work with a trusted counsel, this is a common contract rule for the sale of some goods, products, and real estate.